 B. History of the Collection/Existing Strengths and Emphases

 Study of the Western Middle Ages and Renaissance/early modern periods has long been a prominent aspect of the study of Western European literatures and history in American universities.
 Sets, series, primary sources in print and on microform, as well as secondary literature in monograph and periodical forms have long been collected.
-We own, for example, microforms contained in STC I and II (early English books, 1470-1700), French Books before 1601, Italian Books before 1601, and German Books before 1601.
-Many online electronic resources are now owned and offered: EEBO (Early English Books Online), Medieval English Compendium, Domesday Book, Corpus of Middle English Prose adn Verse, Early English Prose Fiction, English Drama, English Poetry Database, English Verse Drama, Birish Newspapers 1600-1800, British History Online, British Records on the Atlantic World 1700-1900, Early American Imprints, Series One: 1639-1800, Early Encounters in North America, Empire Online, The Gerritsen Collection, Jewish Life in America, North American Women's Diaries and Letters, Sabin America, Slavery and Anti-Slavery, a Transnational Archive, Slavery, Abolition and Social Justice, Times Digital Archive, and Women and Social Movements.
-In addition many more primary sources are offered in the Texts and Links section of our Electronic Resources pages that are freely available to scholars on the internet.
+We own, for example, microform sets called STC I and II (early English books, 1470-1700), French Books before 1601, Italian Books before 1601, and German Books before 1601.
+Many online electronic resources are now owned and offered: EEBO (Early English Books Online), Medieval English Compendium, Domesday Book, Corpus of Middle English Prose and Verse, Early English Prose Fiction, English Drama, English Poetry Database, English Verse Drama, British Newspapers 1600-1800, British History Online, British Records on the Atlantic World 1700-1900, Early American Imprints, Series One: 1639-1800, Early Encounters in North America, Empire Online, East India Company Records, The Gerritsen Collection, Jewish Life in America, North American Women's Diaries and Letters, Sabin America, Slavery and Anti-Slavery, a Transnational Archive, Slavery, Abolition and Social Justice, Times Digital Archive, and Women and Social Movements.
+In addition, many more primary sources are offered in the Texts and Links section of our Electronic Resources pages that are freely available to scholars on the internet.

-The present bibliographer’s immediate predecessor, Robert Mareck, was a Ph.D. level trained medievalist, a former religious, with excellent skills in classical and Western European languages.
+The present selector's immediate predecessor, Robert Mareck, was a Ph.D. level trained medievalist, a former religious, with excellent skills in classical and Western European languages.
 At the time he was hired, 1979, the History Department offered a defined graduate studies track in medieval history led by nationally known scholars and the English department also had a medieval studies program.
 At this time there was only one fund used to purchase all materials for the East Wing stacks in the Main Library.
 At the time individual discipline, area, and other funds were created, in the mid-1980s, Dr. Mareck’s knowledge and University teaching suggested that we ought to have a fund to select on the medieval period.
-Selections on the Renaissance period in the English language were also made on the medieval studies fund because of the non-proclivities in this direction of the U.S./U.K. literature bibliographer, Joe Natoli.
-Now we are anticipating the retirement of one of our prominent English literature medievalists and the other one has recently passed away, too young.
+Selections on the Renaissance period in the English language are also made on the medieval studies fund to some extent.
+Now the English department's medievalists have passed away or retired and they do not teach medieval English literature in as much depth as previously, so we emphasize English medieval literature less in our selections.
 The University has some newer hires that focus more on the Renaissance and early modern periods in both the history and English departments.